ateschan/ateschan/README.md

 # Hi 👋

-I'm Addison Teschan, computer science with a passion for exploring cutting-edge technologies.
+I'm Addison Teschan, a computer science student with a passion for exploring cutting-edge technologies.

 ## Interests